Sovereign immunity: India

-According to Article 361 Constitution of India no legal action in the court of law can be taken against President of India and the governors of states of India as long as that person is holding either office.
+According to Article 361 of the Constitution of India no legal action in the court of law can be taken against President of India and the governors of states of India as long as that person is holding either office.
 However, they can be impeached and then sued for their actions.

 Ireland

 In Byrne v.
-Ireland, the Irish Supreme Court declared that sovereign immunity had not survived the creation of the Irish Free State in 1922, and that accordingly the state could be sued for and held vicariously liable for the acts and omissions of its servants and agents.
+Ireland, the Supreme Court of Ireland declared that sovereign immunity had not survived the creation of the Irish Free State in 1922, and that accordingly the state could be sued for and held vicariously liable for the acts and omissions of its servants and agents.

 Italy

-According to the Constitution, the President of the Italian Republic is not accountable, and he is not responsible for any act of his office, unless he has committed high treason or attempted to subvert the Constitution, as stated in Article 90:
+According to the Constitution, a President of the Italian Republic is not accountable, and is not responsible for any act of their office, unless they have committed high treason or attempted to subvert the Constitution, as stated in Article 90:

 The Italian Penal Code makes it a criminal offence to insult the honor and prestige of the President (Art.
 278), and until 2006 it was an offence to publicly give the President responsibility for actions of the Government (Art.
 279 – abrogated).

 Japan

 Article 17 of the Constitution of Japan states: "Every person may sue for redress as provided by law from the State or a public entity, in case he has suffered damage through illegal act of any public official."
 The State Redress Act (国家賠償法, kokka baishōhō) was made according to this article.
 Officials who commit torts themselves are not liable, although the State or a public entity has the right to obtain reimbursement from the officers if there is intent or gross negligence on the part of them.
-And Administrative Litigation Act enables the people to file lawsuits involving the government of Japan.
+The Administrative Litigation Act enables the people to file lawsuits involving the government of Japan.

 On November 20, 1989, the Supreme Court ruled that it does not have judicial power over the Emperor because he is "the symbol of the State and of the unity of the people".

 Malaysia

-In Malaysia, an amendment to the constitution in 1993 made it possible to bring proceedings against the king or any ruler of a component state in the Special Court.
-Prior to 1993, rulers, in their personal capacity, were immune from any proceedings brought against them.
+In Malaysia, a amendment to the constitution in 1993 during the premiership of Mahathir Mohamad abolished royal immunity from prosecution, allowing both the king and state rulers to be tried in a Special Court.
+This was previously impossible because every ruler of Malaysia was stated to be protected from being brought to court due to their royal status.